John O. Brennan: Durham investigation

 In March 2019, attorney general Bill Barr appointed United States Attorney for the District of Connecticut John Durham to investigate the origins of the FBI Crossfire Hurricane investigation into Russian interference in the 2016 elections, which involved some Trump associates.
 In December 2019, The New York Times reported that Durham was specifically scrutinizing Brennan's role.
 Durham interviewed Brennan for eight hours on August 21, 2020, after which a Brennan advisor said Durham told Brennan he was not a subject or target of a criminal investigation, but rather a witness to events.

+Hunter Biden emails

+In October 2020, Brennan was one of a group of 51 former senior intelligence officials who released an open letter stating that the Hunter Biden laptop controversy "has all the classic earmarks of a Russian information operation".
+Portions of the laptop's contents have since been verified as authentic, and no such Russian linkage was found.

 Personal life

 Brennan is married to Kathy Pokluda Brennan.
-Together they have one son, Kyle and two daughters, Kelly and Jaclyn.
-He is agnostic.
+Together they have three children.
+Raised Catholic, he is now agnostic.